su66uu/FirstCommit/README.md

 npm run zip:firefox      # Firefox ZIP + sources ZIP
 ```

 WXT will generate files in `.output/`.
-For Firefox, a sources ZIP is also created which reviewers use to rebuild your extension.
+For Firefox, a sources ZIP is also created which reviewers use to rebuild our extension.
 Ensure the sources ZIP can be built on its own:

 ```sh
 npm i
 npm run zip:firefox
 ```

-Include these commands in this README (done) so Firefox reviewers know how to build.

 ## Permissions